 Column D - Enter the useful life of each item claimed.
-See the definition of life or useful life on page 2.
+See the definition of life or useful life (see Definitions).
 Do not use the recovery period for depreciation under the accelerated cost recovery system (ACRS) or the modified accelerated cost recovery system (MACRS).